xiaoguomeiyitian/ToolBox/prompt.md

     *   Also in this file, export a `default` function to implement the specific function of the tool.
     *   The `default` function must receive a `request` parameter, which contains request information, such as parameters.
     *   The `default` function must return a Promise, and the resolved value should be an object containing the `content` property.
 The `content` property is an array containing an object, which contains the `type` (content type, such as `"text"`) and `text` (content text) properties.
+    *   To avoid memory leaks during automatic tool reloading, it is recommended to add a destroy function.
+    *   **Destroy Function:**
+        *   In the tool file, export a `destroy` function to release memory, stop timers, disconnect, etc.
+        *   The system automatically calls this function before the tool is reloaded.
     *   **Precautions:**
         *   The `request.params.arguments` object contains the parameters passed by the client.
         *   Parameters should be validated to ensure that the type and value of the parameters meet expectations.